shubhampachori12110095/mask-rcnn-pytorch/README.md

 # maskrcnn-pytorch

-## (Currently, this project is in fast update state, will be available very soon.)
+## (Currently, this project is under fast update state, will be fully available very soon.)

 Mask R-CNN implementation in PyTorch

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

 ## Usage
-(will be available very soon.)
+(Will be available very soon.)

 ```python
 from maskrcnn import MaskRCNN